PROFESSIONAL RESOURCES

 Dr. Piper shares his perspective as a TMJ surgeon and how his philosophy evolved over the decades, describing his path as a paradigm shift.
 He was for many years the oral surgeon affiliated with Dr. Pete Dawson, founder of the Dawson Academy in St. Petersburg, FL.

 Nov 23, 2014 - Dr. Kerstein answers Dr. Nick Yiannios's FAQs of DTR THERAPY for occlusomuscular TMD patients.
-Since 1984, Dr. Kerstein has been a leading author & researcher in the field of Computerized Occlusal Analysis.
+Dr. Kerstein has been leading research and development in the field of Computerized Occlusal Analysis since 1984.

-Instability found by joint vibration analysis merits MRI and CBCT as additional diagnostic aides in identifying patients who require treatment beyond DTR (such as surgery).
+Instability found by joint vibration analysis merits CBCT imaging and sometimes MRI as additional diagnostic aides in identifying patients who require TMJ treatment beyond DTR (such as surgery).

-Nov 23, 2015 - Dr. Yiannios and Dr. Tom Coleman are co-authors of literature in the Handbook of Research on Computerized Occlusal Analysis Technology Applications in Dental Medicine (Kerstein, DMD).
-Dr. Yiannios is founder of the Center for Neural Occlusion which emphasizes the multidisciplinary nature of orofacial pain and TMD.
+Nov 23, 2015 - Dr. Yiannios and Dr. Tom Coleman are co-authors of literature in the Handbook of Research on Computerized Occlusal Analysis Technology Applications in Dental Medicine (Kerstein).
+Dr. Yiannios is founder of the Center for Neural Occlusion which emphasizes the sympathetic component of orofacial pain and TMD.

-Topics discussed include DTR BITE CALIBRATION vs. traditional bite "equilibration", limitations of analog methods, force outlier contacts in periodontal considerations such as PDL attachment loss and mobility, condylar positioning (CR, FSCP adapted & non-adapted), occlusomuscular dystonia, and the prevalence of iatrogenic malocclusion in chronic TMJ microtrauma.
+They discuss limitations of analog methods, contrasting concepts of condylar positioning (FSCP adapted/non-adapted vs. 'CR'), DTR CALIBRATION vs. traditional 'equilibration', force outlier contacts in periodontal considerations such as PDL attachment loss and mobility, and iatrogenic malocclusomuscular hypertonia with disc displacement in chronic TMJ microtrauma.

 SYMPATHETIC PAIN